AI-Matrix

 x501301502401200,1,32,243,1024,3125,7776,16807

-Thus de-mixing each one as we divide by the last value and work our way backwards decoding each to the power of in the set.
+Thus, we de-mix each one as we divide by the last value and work backwards, decoding each to the power of in the set to match the per added amounts as a fast math calculation using only multiplication.

-You can expand this table to the power of 50 if you liked.
-If you wish to solve each per iteration up to 50.
-You would also need sets that are 51 numbers minium in length, or higher including the starting value.
-There is no limit in how many dimensions you can have.
+You can expand this table to the power of 50 if you like to solve each per-dimensional iteration up to 50.
+You would also need sets of 51 numbers minimum in length or higher.
+There is no limit to how many dimensions you can have.
+Analyzing sequences this way is position-independent meaning.
+You can solve any sequence at any position in a set.

 Upside down

-When we take everything and flip it upside down we then solve everything exponentially.
+We solve everything exponentially When we take it and flip it upside down.

 Calculation.Result.